Bulgarian occupation of Serbia (World War I)

-The Bulgarian occupation of Serbia of WW1 started in Autumn 1915 following the invasion of Serbia by the combined armies of Germany, Austria-Hungary and Bulgaria.
+The Bulgarian occupation of Serbia during World War I started in Autumn 1915 following the invasion of Serbia by the combined armies of Germany, Austria-Hungary and Bulgaria.
 After Serbia's defeat and the retreat of its forces across Albania, the country was divided into Bulgarian and Austro-Hungarian occupation zones.

 The Bulgarian occupation zone extended from modern-day Southern and Eastern Serbia, Kosovo and North Macedonia.
 The civilian population was exposed to various measures of repression, including mass internment, forced labor, and a Bulgarisation policy.
 According to academic Paul Mojzes: "it appears that ethnic cleansing (at a minimum) and genocide (at the maximum) did take place between 1915 and 1918", what historian Alan Kramer has termed a: "dynamic of destruction".

 The occupation ended in late September 1918, after the Allied offensive at Dobro Polje, spearheaded by Serbian and French forces, pierced the Bulgarian front and liberated Serbia.

 Background

 Bulgaria war aims

-After the San Stefano Treaty in 1878, Bulgarian leaders aspired for the reconstitution of Greater Bulgaria.
-Thus the areas of Pomoravlje and Macedonia, became a target of Bulgarian nationalism.
-Due to the loss at the Second Balkan War in 1913, the Bulgarian Kingdom had to limit their territorial pretenses over the territory of Macedonia.
-When Serbia was trying to obtain access to the sea in Albania, the Austro-Hungarian diplomacy got more active in order to establish a border between Albania and Montenegro; during the Second Balkan War, Bulgaria renounced the annexation of Serbian Macedonia, which was definitely annexed to Serbia after the Florence Protocol in December of 1913.
+In the wake of the 1878 Treaty of San Stefano, Bulgarian leaders aspired to reconstitute Greater Bulgaria, making the Serbian regions of Pomoravlje and Macedonia preoccupations of Bulgarian irredentism.
+After its defeat in the Second Balkan War in 1913, the Kingdom of Bulgaria had to limit its ambitions over Macedonia.
+With Serbia trying to obtain sea access through Albania, the Austro-Hungarians took measures to establish a strong border between Albania and Montenegro.
+With the Florence Protocol in December 1913, Bulgaria renounced its claims on Serbian Macedonia, which was annexed to Serbia.